 Telecom order management is a must for a communication service provider (CSP), as it both tracks order information and manages the data, people, and processes involved in the full order lifecycle.

 This tracking and managing are handled by digital telecom order management systems (OMS).
-An OMS integrates with a wide variety of functions, from order entry to inventory management, fulfillment, and billing.
+An OMS integrates with a wide variety of functions, from order entry to validations, order enrichment to fulfillment, and updates to billing systems.
 It must process diverse order types which include new installs, disconnects, and service changes – each with its own workflow.
 Finally, an OMS must provide your organization with real-time insights.

 CSPs need a robust, flexible, and customizable system for three main reasons: